 • Ruler

-• Mod Podge tools: Brayer and Squeegee
+• Mod Podge Tool Set

-• 1″ SQUARE shape paper punch
+• 1″ square shape paper punch

-Step ONE: Cut 25 pieces (1″ squares) of the red and white section only.
+Step One: Cut 25 pieces (1″ squares) of the red and white section only.

-Step TWO: *TIP: I taped a piece of cardstock to my cutting mat.
-This type of mat has measurements printed on it, so it is easy to make accurate lines (see photo).
-I made two straight lines: one vertical and one horizontal; this made my layout easy to place . . .
-I knew I needed 5 rows of 1″ squares across since I was working with a 5″ x 5″ block.
+For my junk mail art, I knew I wanted five rows of 1″ squares across since I was working with a 5″ x 5″ block.
 I used Mod Podge Paper to mount the squares in place . . . then let dry for 15 minutes.
 Then, I cut the mounted pieces at 5″ x 5″.

-Step THREE: Decoupage the FRONT with the re-arranged 1″ square blocks. *TIP: I used a brayer that had some dried Mod Podge from previous projects, because when I run it over the paper it will give it a aged, rustic look and scuff it up.
-If you don’t want that look, use a clean brayer.
-Next, I decoupaged the back with a random piece of printed cardstock.
+Step Three: Decoupage the FRONT with the re-arranged 1″ square blocks. *TIP: I used a brayer that had some dried Mod Podge from previous projects, because when I run it over the paper it will give it a aged, rustic look and scuff it up.

-Step FIVE: Attach hanging hardware to the back.
+Step Five: Attach hanging hardware to the back.
 TIP: I find for something small like this a triangle hanger is easiest!
-All, you do is find the center, mark it with an AWL, then insert a screw. . .
+All, you do is find the center, mark it with an awl, then insert a screw. . .
 Then I attached two bumpers to the bottom.

 very creative project!